-It is generally agreed that BIM could reduce the overall costs of a project during its life cycle, solving the collaboration issues and lowering the number of unexpected changes.
-Nevertheless, the lack of short-term benefits, together with a long payback period are listed as the main negative factors-slowing down the uptake of BIM methodology.
+The experiences collected from the interviews and online survey indicated that BIM could reduce the overall costs of a project during its life cycle, solving the collaboration issues and lowering the number of unexpected changes.
+Nevertheless, the lack of short-term benefits, together with a long payback period are listed as the main negative factors slowing down BIM adoption.
 Cultural resistance to changes in the traditional procedures plus the lack of a legislative framework and an incentives system are seen as the main barriers to the development of BIM in the public sector.